GB002 in Adult Subjects With Pulmonary Arterial Hypertension (PAH)

 - Documentation of cardiac catheterization within the screening period that is consistent with the diagnosis of PAH and meeting all the following criteria, to be confirmed by a central hemodynamic core laboratory:

 - Mean pulmonary arterial pressure (mPAP) ≥ 25 mmHg (at rest), AND

 - PVR ≥ 400 dyne•sec/cm5, AND

-- Pulmonary function tests (PFTs) and diffusing capacity of the lungs for carbon monoxide (DLCO) at screening with the following criteria met:
+- Pulmonary function tests (PFTs) at screening with the following criteria met: